Laparoscopic Sleeve Gastrectomy

 The weight loss expected on average with a Sleeve Gastrectomy is around 70% compared with 75 to 80%.
 Some studies show the weight loss for Sleeves and Bypass as similar, but this is not yet clear.

-The Sleeve Gastrectomy is performed at Peninsula Private Hospital (Frankston), Epworth Richmond and Epworth Eastern (Box Hill).
-The usual stay in hospital is 2 nights, but 3 nights is not uncommon.
+The Sleeve Gastrectomy is performed at Peninsula Private Hospital (Frankston).
+The usual stay in hospital is 2 nights, sometimes 1 or 3 nights is not uncommon.
+Our self funded patients in particular are often ready to go home after just one night stay in hospital.

 2 weeks off work